Josef-Friedrich/mscxyz/docs/cli.rst

                             Set the footer for all pages.
       --footer-odd-even <odd-left> <even-left> <odd-center> <even-center> <odd-right> <even-right>
                             Set different footers for odd and even pages.
-      --reset-small-staffs  Reset all small staffs to normal size.